 Same day appointments

 We are a busy practice, and providing some same day appointments makes it easier for you to see a doctor quickly.
 Approximately one third to one half of our GP appointments are same day appointments.
-You can phone anytime for same day appointments although afternoon appointments are not released until after 14:00.
+You can phone anytime for same day appointments, these appointments are released in time order.

 What if I can’t get an appointment?